-Oven-fried chips is one popular recipe.
-This calls for peeling a large celeriac of its outer skin, cutting it into slices, and boiling it in salt water.
+Oven-fried chips are one popular recipe.
+This calls for peeling a large celeriac of its outer skin, cutting it into slices, and boiling it in saltwater.

 You’ll then want to add some oil and season it with salt and pepper before throwing it into the oven to roast.